MyCryptoHQ/knowledge-base-content/developers/add-token-to-default-list.md

 If a token is a not in the list, users are still able to add their desired token manually through our Custom Token functionality.

-If your token is not yet included on our default token list, you can add it at <https://github.com/ethereum-lists/tokens>, which is synced with the MyCrypto codebase before each release.
+If your token is not yet included on our default token list, you can add it at <https://github.com/ethereum-lists/tokens>.
+Once your token is on `ethereum-lists/tokens`, it will automatically be added to MyCrypto, usually within 12 hours.

-We ask that you do not PR the token directly to our default token list at <https://github.com/MyCryptoHQ/MyCrypto/blob/develop/common/config/tokens/eth.json>, as we have an automated script that pulls from <https://github.com/ethereum-lists/tokens> instead.
+If you want to add price data for your token, either reach out to us through [Telegram](https://t.me/mycryptohq) or [Discord](https://discord.gg/VSaTXEA), or add your token price information to [our assets repository](https://github.com/MyCryptoHQ/assets/blob/master/assets/assets.json).